supasuge/LinuxHelpers/README.md

 Useful Python3 scripts for getting  a quick reference of file/directory permissions for mainly begineers but also just generally useful.

+If you choose to use any of these scripts, it's reccomended you place them with your local `$PATH` such as `/usr/local/bin/`

+## permhelp.py

+Similar to `perms` except quite a bit more comprehensive as far as showcasing examples.

 ## perms

 Help menu: